What happens to my data? Why does data security matter?

 What is data protection?

 To some, data protection appears difficult, perhaps abstract and in any case technical.
 One may wonder whether it has any relevance to everyday life.
-But we protect our data in everyday life as a matter of the utmost importance: we have curtains in front of our windows, close the door when we are discussing something sensitive, we only disclose some information to a few selected people and we prefer to keep other information to ourselves.
+But we protect our data in everyday life as a matter of utmost importance: we have curtains in front of our windows, close the door when we are discussing something sensitive, we only disclose some information to a few selected people and we prefer to keep other information to ourselves.

 In a digital environment, protection of data is achieved by setting rules that determine who is authorised to access information.
 The difference with for example closing the curtains is that the person whose privacy is at stake is not always the one who protects the privacy; we are often reliant on others to protect our data from being accessed by others.
 In many cases we don’t even know whether ‘the curtains’ are open or not.